chanpyaephyoaung/breathing-lines-rec-sys/README.md

 3. Make sure you have MongoDB installed and running locally, and create a database named 'breathinglines'.
 4. Clone or download the project repository.

+## Environment Variable

+-  Create your own .env file with one variable and its value.
+Refer to template.env for details.

 ## Running the API

 1. Navigate to the project directory.